dnlmlr/marktex/README.md

 - ✔️ Unordered lists
 - ❌ Ordered (enumerated) lists
 - ❌ Task lists
-- ❌ Code blocks
+- 🛠️ Code blocks
-  - ❌ Simple monospace rendering
+  - 🛠️ Simple monospace rendering (Works, but not yet stylable.
+Also no overflows or line numberings)
-  - ❌ Syntax highlighted rendering
+  - 🛠️ Syntax highlighted rendering (Works, but not yet stylable.
+Also no overflows or line numberings)
+  - ❌ Inline Code blocks
 - ❌ Tables
 - 🛠️ Block quotes: Currently just makes the text italic and slightly more gray
 - ✔️ Page breaks (start a new page using `---`)